Creating The Perfect Learning Environment For Remote Early Education

 1 – Know your equipment

-Fortunately, videoconferencing is easy these days – all you really need is a smartphone, a tripod, and software such as Facetime or Zoom.
-Definitely use a tripod; if you try to go handheld you’ll end up focused on the phone rather than the lesson.
+Fortunately, videoconferencing is fairly easy these days — all you really need is a smartphone, a tripod, and software such as FaceTime or Zoom.
+Definitely use a tripod; if you try to go handheld, you’ll end up focused on the device rather than the lesson.
 Phones are also better than computers, as children tend to press all the keys when sitting in front of a computer or laptop.

 2 – Have a dedicated space

-You should devote one room of your house – even a small one – to set up your virtual early education classroom.
+You should devote one room of your house — even a small one — to set up your virtual preschool classroom.
 This room should be as isolated as possible.
-Try to keep noise and distractions to a minimum, such as telling your family to stay away while you’re teaching.
+Try to keep noise and distractions to a minimum; this includes telling your family to stay away while you’re teaching.

 It should be decorated like a typical classroom, to help reinforce the “learning environment” atmosphere.
 Remember, since your camera will probably be locked on a tripod, you don’t have to decorate the entire room – just what will be in the picture.